The robust bilevel continuous knapsack problem with uncertain coefficients in the follower's objective: Conclusion

 \section{Conclusion}

 We have started the investigation of robust bilevel optimization by addressing the bilevel continuous knapsack problem with uncertain follower's objective.
 It turned out that standard results from single-level robust optimization do not hold anymore: firstly, it is not possible in general to replace an uncertainty set by its convex hull without changing the problem.
 Secondly, the case of interval uncertainty is not trivial anymore.
-Even if we have shown that it is still tractable in the case of the bilevel continuous knapsack problem, we conjecture that in general the interval case cannot be reduced to the certain problem anymore.
-In the stochastic optimization approach, we showed that the problem is intractable already in the case where every objective coefficient is continuously uniformly distributed, which corresponds to interval uncertainty in robust optimization.
+Even if we have shown that it is still tractable in the case of the bilevel continuous knapsack problem, we conjecture that in general, the interval case cannot be reduced to the certain problem anymore.

 All hardness results presented in this paper are in the weak sense.
-This leaves open the question whether the corresponding problem variants are actually strongly NP-hard (or strongly \#P-hard in the stochastic case) or whether pseudopolynomial algorithms exist.
-This is left as future work.
+This leaves open the question whether the corresponding problem variants are actually strongly NP-hard or whether pseudopolynomial algorithms exist.
+This is left as future work, together with questions of approximability.
+In view of the remarks in Section~\ref{section_uncertainitemsizes}, another task left for future research is the simultaneous consideration of uncertain weights and profits.
+Another obvious research direction could be to consider other bilevel optimization problems and to investigate how their complexity increases when taking uncertainty into account.